Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: STF problem formulation for LST

 \subsubsection{Feature Loss}

-It captures high-level perceptual features by comparing intermediate representations obtained from pre-trained networks~\cite{wu2017srpgan}, such as autoencoders.
-Typically, only the encoder part of these networks is used to extract the features.
-The feature loss can then be formulated as the difference between the features of the predicted image \( \tilde{F}_{\hat{X}_2} \) and the target image \( F_{X_2} \), obtained from the encoder, as expressed in equation \ref{eq:featureloss}.
-Where \( L \) is the total number of features per image.
+It captures high-level perceptual features by comparing intermediate representations extracted from pre-trained networks (e.g., encoders)~\cite{wu2017srpgan}.
+For LST, this loss helps preserve meaningful spatial patterns (e.g., thermal gradients between vegetation, water, and built-up areas) that may not be fully enforced through pixel-wise or vision losses alone.
+The feature loss is computed as the difference between the feature representations of the predicted image \( F_{\hat{X}_2} \) and the reference image \( F_{X_2} \), as expressed in Equation~\ref{eq:featureloss}, where \( L \) denotes the number of extracted feature elements.

-\subsubsection{Spectral loss}
+\subsubsection{Spectral Loss}

-It measures the cosine similarity between the predicted and ground truth images in the feature space, typically obtained from a pre-trained model~\cite{ma2021explicit}.
-Unlike feature loss, spectral loss focuses on the spectral characteristics of the images, ensuring that the predicted image maintains similar feature distributions and spectral content as the ground truth, as defined in equation \ref{eq:spectralloss}.
+It enforces consistency in the learned feature space by measuring the cosine similarity between the predicted and reference images~\cite{ma2021explicit}.
+In LST-based STF, this loss helps preserve thermal response patterns even when pixel-wise intensities vary (e.g., hotter built-up surfaces compared to cooler vegetation).
+The formulation is given in Equation~\ref{eq:spectralloss}.